Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Formalism

 The scalar mass is also constrained within

-where the lower band comes from cosmological effects and binary observations \citep{Freire12,Antoniadis13} and the upper one from the assumption that the NS can be scalarized \citep{Ramazanoglu16}.
-Regarding the initial (or asymptotic) value of $\varphi_0$, we simply assume a uniform weak field $\varphi(t=0)=\varphi_0=10^{-14}$.
+where the lower band comes from cosmological effects and binary observations \citep{Freire12,Antoniadis13} and the upper one from the assumption that the NS can be scalarized \citep{Ramazanoglu16}. \citep{GRTESTS_GW170817} reports that GW170817 offers rather weaker constrains on ST theories than, e.g., binary pulsar PSR J0737-3039 does \citep{Freire12,Antoniadis13,Zhao22}, making above parameter ranges also consistent with GW170817.
+Regarding the initial (or asymptotic) value of $\varphi_0$, we assume a uniform weak field $\varphi(t=0)=\varphi_0=10^{-14}$.
 With this choice, the emission of scalar-type GWs is significantly suppressed (see below).